shin1m/xemmai/doc/WalkThrough.md

         n + sum2(n - 1) # Tail return can be omitted.
     sum2(10) # => 55

-An empty arguments list can be omitted when block form is used:
+An empty arguments list can be omitted:

     # Same as @() 55.
-    fiftyfive = @
+    fiftyfive = @ 55
-        55
     fiftyfive() # => 55

 A single expression form: